About Kev

 Riding the mighty Hiawatha to Chicago

-In those days, most of my travel was road trips around the upper Midwest, mainly in Wisconsin.
-There were a few trips to Canada in my early travel years.
+In those days, most of my travel was road trips around the upper Midwest, mainly in Wisconsin, but I also made a few trips to Canada in my early travel years.
 Does that make me an international traveler?
 I am claiming that.

-In the mid-2000s, my travel ended except for a few short trips because I got laid off and decided to return to school.
+In the mid-2000s, my travel ended except for a few short trips because I got laid off and decided to get a higher education.

 Things changed on May 25, 2012, which marked the start of my new travel adventures.
 That day, I took my first Amtrak train trip, 63 miles from the Sturtevant Depot to Chicago Union Station aboard the Mighty Hiawatha.